SAML applications

 Logout capabilities

-SP-Initiated SLO
+SP-initiated SLO

 Service providers can initiate logout requests to terminate user sessions across all connected applications.
 When a user logs out from one application, the IDP coordinates logout across all other service providers where the user has active sessions.